karlkristopher/karlkristopher/README.md

 - passionate about empathic/user-centered design ❤️
 - other skills: ✔️ project management and 🙌 team collaboration
 - avid 🔵 frisbee-er and 🚲 cyclist
-- 🤝 available for short and long-term employment!
+- 🤝 available for short and long-term employment

 ## 🎆 My Stack
 <p>